Avoid plastic in water by harvesting the rain

 A polycrisis

 2023 is the year of the Polycrisis.
-Load-shedding, hunger and dry taps are just one small part of what is staring at us in the face; climate change, infectious diseases and violence too.
+Load-shedding, hunger and dry taps are just three small parts staring at us in the face; climate change, infectious diseases and violence too.
 We have chosen to avoid plastic in water by harvesting the rain and storing it in this underground reservoir.

 It's our small part of what we are calling a Cyan Zone philosophy.
 Saving both ourselves, as we model our lifestyles on those five countries where life is so long, fulfilling and good; and the planet, a green issue obviously.